2018ik/2018ik.github.io/_wiki/light.markdown

 ## Background

 **Light** is that which makes manifest (Eph.
 5:13).
 True light is not a thing, such as a shining or presence, it is a Person, God Himself (1 John 1:5).
 By default, unbelievers are objectively in darkness, and believers are subjectively in darkness.
 When God shines on us, He gives us the direct sense and realization of sins, wrongdoings, mistakes, trespasses and shortages.
+Furthermore, He reveals more of Himself in His all-inclusiveness (Col. 1:12).
 This shining is an aspect of God's dispensing.
 As God's dispensing is from eternity to eternity, so is the shining of God in the New Jerusalem (Rev. 21:23; 22:5).

 ## Biblical Definition